Emily Frances Amys (1861-1937)

 England: 1903-1911

 According to the 1901 census, Emily’s mother (Adelaide) was living with the family in Woolwich.
 Ten years later, however, the roles reversed as, in 1911, Emily was living with her mother in Burgess Hill, Sussex.
-One presumption is that they had moved to Sussex by 1907 because there is a photo of Silvia’s son (in school uniform) dated: Burgess Hill, 1907.
+One presumption is that they had moved to Sussex by 1907 because there is a photo of Silvia’s brother (in school uniform) dated: Burgess Hill, 1907.

 During this period, there are two photos of Emily dressed in Edwardian style; initially, I thought she was dressed up for some amateur dramatics.
 One image is dated 1910, written in Emily’s handwriting with her initials (EFFB).
 The other is taken by Speaight Ltd* who specialised in portraiture.
 In 1902, they moved to a ‘palatial gallery’ in New Bond Street.
 The sepia colour and double frame effect resemble photos which were taken around 1910.
 From 1912, their images are printed in black & white.